tezine/Markdowns/Frameworks/Vue/Vue.md

 # VueX

-* [VueX](https://vuex.vuejs.org/) is a state management pattern for Vue.js applications.
+[VueX](https://vuex.vuejs.org/) is a state management pattern for Vue.js applications.
 "It serves as a centralized store for all the components in an application, with rules ensuring that the state can only be mutated in a predictable fashion.
 It also integrates with Vue's official [devtools extension](https://github.com/vuejs/vue-devtools) to provide advanced features such as zero-config time-travel debugging and state snapshot export / import."

-* There are a few concepts related to Vuex that we need to understand outlined below:
+There are a few concepts related to Vuex that we need to understand outlined below:

 1. **Store**: It is immutable central container to hold application state.
 The only way to change state of store is by committing mutations.
 2. **Mutations:** These are methods where we change the state of the store.
 We get state of store and payload - the object that we can pass from Vue components to store and perform mutations on state.
 Mutations are synchronous transactions.
 Mutations are committed using commit statement e.g. `store.commit('increment')`
 3. **Actions:** Actions are used to commit mutations and can be asynchronous.
 Actions are also methods and receive context as parameter.
 Context has same methods/properties as store but context is actually not store. so, mutations are committed using` context.commit('increment')`.
 Actions are triggered from Vue components using `store.dispatch('increment')` where increment is name of action
 4. **Modules:** To simplify large store, Vuex allows us to divide store into modules.
 Each module can contain its own state, mutations, actions and even nested module.

 The Vue PoC provides a simple VueX sample.
-You can check how it's done [here](./PoC-Vue/src/views/Vuex.vue)
+You can check the code and its execution [here](./PoC-Vue/src/views/Vuex.vue) and the tutorial explaining the details about it [here](https://medium.com/@RupaniChirag/vuex-with-typescript-b83a62aa48a8).

 # Nuxt